 During the reporting period rehabilitation maintenance activities involved weed control activities.
 Contract weed-sprayers are employed in addition to mechanical support from a slasher when required.
-Weed control works included rehabilitation areas and remnant vegetation within the Project Area as well as land outside the project area under the control of Bloomfield.
-No Class 1 or Class 2 declared weeds were identified onsite.
+Weed control works included rehabilitation areas and remnant

 Details of any rehabilitation actions taken as required by any letters, notices or directions issued by government agencies, including the NSW Resources Regulator